On the Laurent series expansions of the Barnes double zeta function: Main theorems

-In this section, we describe the results concerning the principal part and the constant term in the Laurent series expansions of the Barnes double zeta function (\ref{B_2-zeta}).
-When the Laurent series expansions of the Barnes double zeta function at the poles $ s=2 $ and $ s=1 $ are given respectively by
+We describe our results on the principal parts and constant terms in the Laurent expansions of the Barnes double zeta function (\ref{B_2-zeta}).
+When the Laurent expansion of the Barnes double zeta function at $s=2$ and $s=1$ are given by